AlgoMaster Logo

 1. XOR all elements together to get xorAll = x ^ y.

-2. Find any set bit in xorAll.
-The rightmost set bit is easiest: diffBit = xorAll & (-xorAll).
+2. Isolate any one set bit of xorAll.
+The rightmost set bit is the simplest to extract: diffBit = xorAll & (-xorAll).

 Example Walkthrough